My Plantiful Cooking

 • Transfer seitan dough to a 7x11 inches or 8x8 inches baking dish.
 Using your hands, press dough to evenly spread it into the pan.
 Slice dough into 12-16 pieces, depending on how wide you want the ribs to be.

-• Let seitan ribs cool down and rest for at least 30 minutes before serving.
+• Let seitan ribs cool down for at least 30 minutes.
+Optionally, char it in a grill pan or on the grill for 2-3 minutes on each side before serving.

 Notes

-* Tahini - Provide extra richness and improve texture of vegan ribs.
-You can use almond butter in place, or 1 tablespoon neutral-tasting oil.
+* Tahini - Gives extra richness and helps tenderize the vegan ribs.
+You can replace it with equal amounts of almond butter or 1 tablespoon of neutral-tasting oil.

 Helpful tips

-Storing - Let seitan ribs cool down before transferring them to a sealed container.
-They can be refrigerated for 4-5 days.
-Portion them accordingly in sealed containers and they will last in the freezer for up to a month.
+Storing - Leftover seitan ribs can be refrigerated in an airtight container for 4-5 days.
+You can also portion them up and freeze them for up to a month.

 Nutrition